East Side of the Park

 Academy Switchback to Helipad

-The fire road that’s visible from the long meadow along Academy Road (next to the Rec Center) is a switchback leading to the helipad.
+Behind the gated fire road that’s visible from the long meadow along Academy Road (next to the Rec Center) is a switchback leading to the helipad.
 The lower portions have quiet wooded glades to explore.

 Police Academy